dflex-js/dflex/packages/dom-gen/README.md

 ```

+**Take into consideration some major points:**

+- It works both ascending and descending.
+So, it doesn't care how nodes are
+  mounted and it works with async mounting.

+- It automatically attaches the tree and links each node to the suitable parent
+  and siblings.

-**Take into consideration** that `dom-gen` doesn't store keys and ids.
-All the
+- It doesn't store keys and ids.
+All the id's and depth validations
-id's validations should be done outside `Generator` logic.
-Also, storing
+  should be done outside `Generator` logic.
+Also, storing relationships should
-relationships should be done separately in a store.
+  be done separately in a store.

 ## Test